 Home to spectacular ornaments, an iconic ice skating rink, and the city’s most famous Christmas tree, it’s no wonder December is a magical time to visit the Rockefeller Center.

 A tradition that dates back over 75 years ago, the Tree Lighting Ceremony here is a highlight of the holiday season in New York.
-In 2019, the free event will take place on Wednesday, December 4 and will feature the Radio City Rockettes, as well as dozens of live performances by top singers and bands.
+In 2020, the event will take place on Wednesday, December 2nd will feature the Radio City Rockettes, as well as dozens of live performances by top singers and bands.
+Unfortunately, there will be no public access to the plaza for the lighting ceremony this year, so the only way to enjoy it will be from the comfort of your home.

-Additionally, there will be Christmas carols in Rockefeller Plaza, the legendary Christmas Spectacular at Radio City Music Hall, and plenty of shopping, dining, and festive things to do around the landmark.
+The legendary Christmas Spectacular at Radio City Music Hall has been canceled in 2021 due to the pandemic, but there will still be plenty of shopping, dining, and festive things to do around the landmark.